-A quick and delicious side dish made with mini potatoes and fresh herbs.
-It requires minimal effort and yields excellent results.
+Roasted Mini Potatoes are crispy and flavorful.
+They’re a quick and delicious side dish that requires minimal effort and yields excellent results!

 Slowly roasting the potatoes brings out their best flavor.
 It keeps them from drying out on the inside, while leaving them crispy on the outside.